10. The Parable of the Persistent Widow

 One of the significant mistakes that Christians often make is that we don't ask God for specific things.
 God delights in giving us precisely what we have asked for by showing us His power and His ability to be Jehovah Jireh, our Great Provider.
 In one place, Jesus said:

 Until now you have not asked for anything in my name.
 Ask, and you will receive, and your joy will be complete (John 16:24).

-A friend of mine who lives in Israel, Christine, told me of a time when she needed bunk beds for her two children.
+A friend of mine in Israel, Christine, told me of a time when she needed bunk beds for her two children.
 She went to the store and found out the price.
-Then she went to the Father in prayer and asked him for the specific amount in Israeli Shekels.
-Not long after her prayer, a check came in the mail with the exact amount of shekels.
-I can’t remember the amount but it wasn’t rounded up to the nearest ten, it was the exact amount she needed, the exact amount she was quoted for the beds in shekels.
-When she later talked to the person to thank them, she asked the person as to why that specific amount.
+Then she prayed to the Father and asked him for the specific amount in Israeli Shekels.
+Not long after her prayer, a check came in the mail with the exact number of shekels.
+I can’t remember the amount, but the sender didn't round it up to the nearest ten; it was the exact amount she needed, the amount the store quoted for the beds in shekels.
+When she later talked to the person to thank them, she asked why they gave that specific amount.
 The giver responded that the Holy Spirit had told them to provide that exact amount, not a shekel more or a shekel less.
 Our faith is built up when God answers specific prayers.
 Too often we pray shotgun prayers that spray out in all directions hoping to get a hit, when we ought to be praying bullet prayers that home in on their target by the power of the Lord.

 When God wants to lead a person to great faith, He will sometimes test the person's faith by silence.
-The delay in His answer is orchestrated for our greater good and our training in patience and persistence, which will ultimately build greater confidence in God.
-In such instances, His answer comes to us in His timing; a way that creates qualities in us more valuable and enduring than the very thing which we are asking.
+The delay in God’s answer is orchestrated for our greater good and our training in patience and persistence, which will ultimately build greater confidence in God.
+In such instances, His answer comes to us in His timing, a way that creates character qualities more valuable and enduring than the thing for which we are asking.